-- 1117 candidate modulators - 100 modulators identified, modulating 205 interactions with 130 targets - Modulators enriched in: kinases, acyltransferases, TFs (all at p<5%); correspond to known MYC modulation pathways. - TFs: 15, p=1e-6. - 4 out of 5 TF modulators (e.g., E2F5) with TRANSFAC signatures have binding sites in modulated targets promoter regions. - Modulators with largest number of effected targets are not-targetspecific (proteolisis, upstream signaling components, receptor signaling molecules). - Modulators with small number of effected targets are mostly co-TFs, are interaction-specific. - About one third of modulators are literature-validated.
+- 1117 candidate modulators - 100 (69) candidate modulators identified, modulating 205 interactions with 130 targets - Modulators enriched in: kinases, acyltransferases, TFs (all at p<5%); correspond to known MYC modulation pathways. - TFs: 15/69 (backgr.
+56/825), p=1e-6; binding signature for co-TFs (E2F5, MEF2B) found. - Modulators with largest number of effected targets are not-targetspecific (proteolisis, upstream signaling components, receptor signaling molecules); overlap with global modulators. - Modulators with small number of effected targets are mostly co-TFs, are interaction-specific; no overlap with global modulators. - About one third of modulators are literature-validated. - 4 out of 5 TF modulators with TRANSFAC signatures have binding sites in modulated targets promoter regions.